Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 The Effective Dose resulting from a DaTscan administration with an administered activity of 185 MBq (5 mCi) is 3.94 mSv in an adult.

-Experimental studies with a striatal phantom suggest that optimal images are obtained with matrix size and zoom factors selected to give a pixel size of 3.5 to 4.5 mm.
+Obtain images with matrix size and zoom factors selected to give a pixel size of 3.5 mm to 4.5 mm.
 Collect a minimum of 1.5 million counts for optimal images.

 - Activity is absent in the putamen of both hemispheres and confined to the caudate nuclei.
 Activity is relatively symmetric and forms two roughly circular or oval foci.
 Activity of one or both is generally reduced (Figure 3).